sifzerda/fmap/README.md

 - removed superfluous package json installations /
 - filled about section summaries
 - removed extra router links from main and app.jsx /
+- Made footnotes a dynamic context (see components)